 Process Explorer is an advanced process management tool as it offers several features to help you manage the processes you’re running, stop them, see their child processes, and more.

 Windows’ process management tool is neat but lacks many details that some third-party tools offer.

 It’s a lightweight tool for managing your processes, where you can analyze and oversee all the processes running, suspend them, stop them, keep track of CPU usage and temperatures, and more.

 The first thing we should mention about this application is its lightweight nature.
-It is fully portable, meaning that you won’t have to install it to start using it.
+It is fully portable, meaning you won’t have to install it to start using it.

 Process Explorer is, in short, a process management tool.
-It has several features that you could include under this umbrella, including process management, how much resources they use, and process suspension.
+It has several features that you could include under this umbrella, including process management, how many resources they use, and process suspension.
 You’ll also be able to stop processes from running, see child processes, and more.

-It gives you some powerful tools for managing processes you’re running.
+It gives you some powerful tools for managing the processes you’re running.
 You’ll be able to manipulate the behavior of the processes with the built-in tools, where you’ll be capable of making sure that you stop processes, suspend them, restart them, bring them to the front, and many other capabilities that you’ll find inside the interface.

 Memory-mapped files and .dll files are also under surveillance so that you are always aware of what program uses a certain .dll file and what it handles by using it.

 To conclude, Process Explorer is a complete process management tool.
 You’ll be able to manipulate how the processes operate, where and when you run them, how many resources they use, and more.